The best possible mother or father for any puppy or kitten is its own natural parent.

 For more information on the foster program for babies as well as for adult animals, please contact the Guilford County Animal Shelter’s Rescue / Foster Coordinator by email or by phone at 336-641-3400.
 All medical care is provided by the shelter while pets are in foster.
 You do not need to live in Guilford County to participate in the foster program, but you must be available to return your foster animals to the shelter for scheduled appointments.

-To view our Pet Harbor gallery of dogs/puppies in foster care seeking adoption click here.
+To view our Pet Harbor gallery of dogs/puppies seeking adoption click here.

-To view our Pet Harbor gallery of cats/kittens in foster care seeking adoption click here.
+To view our Pet Harbor gallery of cats/kittens seeking adoption click here.